NitinBharti007/Calendar_App/README.md

 This will start the development server and open the application in your default web browser.

 ## Usage
-Add an Event
+- Add an Event

-Click on "Add New Event" to open the form.
+- Click on "Add New Event" to open the form.
 Fill out the event details and click "Add Event" to save.

-Edit an Event
+- Edit an Event

-Click on an existing event to open the modal.
+- Click on an existing event to open the modal.
 Modify the event details and click "Save Changes" to update.

-Delete an Event
+- Delete an Event

-Open the modal for the event you want to delete and click "Delete Event."
+- Open the modal for the event you want to delete and click "Delete Event."

-Filter Events
+- Filter Events

-Use the dropdown in the filter section to select a category and view events belonging to that category.
+- Use the dropdown in the filter section to select a category and view events belonging to that category.

-Add a New Category
+- dd a New Category

-Enter a new category name in the input field and click "Add Category" to include it in the category filter.
+- Enter a new category name in the input field and click "Add Category" to include it in the category filter.

 ## Code Structure

-src: Contains all source code files.
+- **src**: Contains all source code files.
-components: React components for the application.
+- **components**: React components for the application.
-styles: Styled-components used in the application.
+- **styles**: Styled-components used in the application.
-App.js: Main application component.
+- **App.js**: Main application component.

 ## Technologies Used
-React: JavaScript library for building user interfaces.
+- **React**: JavaScript library for building user interfaces.
-Styled-Components: Library for styling React components using tagged template literals.
+- **Styled-Components**: Library for styling React components using tagged template literals.

 ## Contributing
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.